cooksoundscapes/indiscipline/README.md

 * `/panel <string> <float> <float>` - physical panel mockup, args are device/pin/value
 * `/reset` reloads lua state
 * `/print` Cairo will attempt to save next frame in home dir as PNG

+### Direct panel control at `home.lua` page:
+Define a global function `PanelInput(device, pin, state)`.
+That will be called whenever an interaction happens at the physical panel, if the current page is set to `home.lua`.
+Otherwise, the panel input is redirected to `OSC Port 7779`.

+### "text" params
+content, f_size, font, width, alignment